Deathwong/cagnotte/readme.md

     INSERT INTO public.cagnotte (client_id, total_amount, transaction_count) VALUES (1, 50, 5);
     ```

+   This project uses a PostgreSQL database.
+You can find the database connection settings in
+   the `application.properties` file.
+The configuration is also available in the Docker Compose
+   file (`docker-compose.yml`).

-You can use software like dBeaver or pgAdmin to connect to the dataBase.
+   You can use software like [DBeaver](https://dbeaver.io/download/) or [pgAdmin](https://www.pgadmin.org/download/) to
+   connect to the database.

 5. Build the project using Maven:
     ```sh
     mvn clean install
     ```
 6. Start the application:
     ```sh
     mvn spring-boot:run
     ```